Skip to main content

 Data source: WSJ Online

-Increasing construction costs, supply chain constraints, as well as labor and material shortages highlight the importance of carefully evaluating policy indemnity periods and conducting comprehensive reassessments of plant rebuild values to align with prevailing economic conditions.
+Increasing construction costs, supply chain constraints, as well as labour and material shortages highlight the importance of carefully evaluating policy indemnity periods and conducting comprehensive reassessments of plant rebuild values to align with prevailing economic conditions.

 Looking Forward – managing emerging operational risks